The bétisier sustainable development

 Here are some excerpts from bétisier sustainable development.

 We helped take some passages for better visibility.
 The words of the industrial managers are quite enlightening if not shocking.

-Source: - in the report on the work of the 4th parliamentary meetings on energy, Thursday, October 11, 2001 contribution from Mr. Michel de Fabiani, president of BP France. -
+Source: - in the report of the proceedings of the 4th parliamentary meetings on energy, Thursday 11 October 2001 contribution by Mr. Michel de Fabiani, President of BP France. -

-“SUSTAINABLE DEVELOPMENT is first of all producing more energy, more oil, more gas, perhaps more coal and nuclear, and certainly more renewable energy.
+“SUSTAINABLE DEVELOPMENT is first of all to produce more energy, more oil, more gas, perhaps more coal and nuclear power, and certainly more renewable energies.
 At the same time, we must ensure that this is not done to the detriment of the environment. "

 Porsche and SUSTAINABLE DEVELOPMENT.

 Source: - Porsche website -

 “Porsche's stated goal is to minimize harmful effects on the environment, and also to support international efforts to solve global environmental problems. "